Gifted Girls Only - Cruisin' in a Sea of Trouble

-“I don’t know, I couldn’t understand them, but Davin could.
-After they made their bets, Davin would decide on his bet.
-I think that’s why he picked that table and sat where he sat.”
+"I don't know, I couldn't understand them, but Davin did.
+After they made their bets, Davin decided on his bet.
+I think that's why he picked that table and sat near them."

 Theresa drew her brows together.
-“Because people were speaking an unusual language?”
+"Because they were speaking an unusual language?"

 Davin raised his head from his phone.
 We smiled, waved, and strolled over to him.

 Allison positioned herself on the arm of his chair.
 I took the chair opposite, so I could focus on Davin's angular, unsuspecting face.

 Theresa crossed her arms and gave Davin's shin a tap with her Christian Louboutin heels.
 "You're good at blackjack."

 He grinned up at her, raised a brow, and moved to pocket his phone.